 Related articles and posts:

-1. Paul Tudor Jones on trading macro - Finance Trends.
+1. Paul Tudor Jones and Peter Borish on trading - Finance Trends.

-2. Steve Cohen opens up to Paul Tudor Jones - Finance Trends.
+2. Paul Tudor Jones on trading macro - Finance Trends.

 3. Sebastian Mallaby interview: future of hedge funds - Finance Trends.